Azure Virtual Machines security overview

 - Security solutions in the Azure Marketplace

-For even more powerful protection, consider using Windows Defender Advanced Threat Protection.
-With Windows Defender ATP, you get:
+For even more powerful protection, consider using Microsoft Defender for Endpoint.
+With Defender for Endpoint, you get:

 - Attack surface reduction